 The quality system for the engineering and manufacturing facility shall be certified to conform to Quality System Standard ISO 9001 for the design and manufacture of power protection systems for computers and other sensitive electronics.

 1.7.2 Factory Testing

-Before shipment, the manufacturer shall test each UPS module fully and completely to ensure compliance with the specification.
+Before shipment, the manufacturer shall test the UPS fully and completely to ensure compliance with the specification.